eMedicine Specialties > Physical Medicine and Rehabilitation > Upper Limb Musculoskeletal Conditions

 • A thorough evaluation for coexisting shoulder and elbow pathology

-• Risk/benefit discussions concerning surgical repair, according to each patient's needs, desires, age of injury, and other relevant information that has been ascertained (Surgical referrals are made most often for patients requiring maximum biceps function or for individuals who are suffering intolerable pain that limits function.)
+• Risk/benefit discussions concerning surgical repair, according to each patient's needs, desires, age of injury, and other relevant information (Surgical referrals are most often made for patients requiring maximum biceps function or for individuals who are suffering intolerable pain that limits function.)

 • A focus on appropriate rehabilitation efforts aimed at maximizing functional capacity, regardless of acute management

-In a surgical study involving 23 patients, 10 of whom were either professional athletes or highly physically active, Grégory et al reported promising results from an endoscopic procedure in which a suture anchor was used to repair distal biceps tendon ruptures.22 The investigators found that 22 of the patients were satisfied with the surgery's results, with 20 patients returning to preinjury jobs and sports.
+Endoscopic techniques are useful in determining the extent of a tendon tear.
+In a surgical study involving 23 patients, 10 of whom were either professional athletes or highly physically active, Grégory et al reported promising results from an endoscopic procedure in which a suture anchor was used to repair distal biceps tendon ruptures.
+The investigators found that 22 of the patients were satisfied with the surgery's results, with 20 patients returning to preinjury jobs and sports.
 Following surgery, the mean loss of pronation and supination among patients was 8.6º and 5º, respectively.
-One patient suffered a severe neurologic complication, necessitating a second surgical procedure.
+One patient suffered a severe neurologic complication, necessitating a second surgical procedure.[39]

 Consultations